 The variable APR will be fluctuating on the basis of 1 month London Interbank Offered Rate (LIBOR) index.
-The loan amount you will get is from $2,000 to $200,000 if you're eligible for the loan. if you're not the U.S. citizen or a permanent resident then you should get a co-signer who is fulfilling the residency requirement for this private lender.
+The loan amount you will get is from $2,000 to $200,000 if you're eligible for the loan.
+If you're not a U.S. citizen or a permanent resident then you should get a co-signer who is fulfilling the residency requirement for this private lender.

 Ascent Tuition Loan Eligibility